YorkJong/pyResourceLink/reslnk/reslnk.rst

 Top level
 ---------
 positional arguments:
-  {link,map,id,usb_head}
+  {link,map,id,checksum}
                         commands
-    link                link resource files into single one. map                 generate a resource map file in format of C array. id                  generate a C header file of resource ID enumeration. usb_head            generate a USB ISP header file of A1016
+    link                link resource files into single one. map                 generate a resource map file in format of C array. id                  generate a C header file of resource ID enumeration. checksum            generate a checksum header file for the USB ISP of A1016.

 optional arguments:
   -h, --help            show this help message and exit